What is Iceland most famous for?

 Gullfoss Waterfall in southwest Iceland.

-4. Gender Equality
+4. Iceland is Doing Gender Equality Right

 Iceland is a leading nation when it comes to gender equality.
 In 2023, it topped the global gender gap rankings of the World Economic Forum for the 14th year in a row.
 From increased participation of women in politics to providing access to quality healthcare and education, the Icelandic government is committed to the pursuit of gender equality in Iceland.
 The ICEIDA, in particular, focuses on income-generating activities to empower women.

-5. Hot Springs
+5. Iceland is Home to Hundreds of Hot Springs

 If it’s one thing Iceland is known for, it’s hot springs.
 While the phenomenon of steam circling blue bodies of water is visually fascinating, that’s not the only reason for their appeal.
 These natural pools are brimming with minerals thanks to their geothermal properties.
-From the infamous Blue Lagoon near Reykjavík to the Mývatn Nature Baths, options are aplenty.
+From the infamous Blue Lagoon near Reykjavík to the Mývatn Nature Baths, the options are plenty.
 Just slather on a clay mask and soak in a hot spring in Iceland.

+If you’re looking for interesting facts about Iceland, this is a winner!
 The Þingvellir National Park in Iceland is famous for a number of reasons.
 From being one of the key shooting locations in Game of Thrones to hosting the world’s oldest parliament when they convened in 930 AD, this protected wilderness is one of the most eminent locations in Iceland.
 As you hike through the rifts and valleys of the Þingvellir National Park, you’ll be able to see the rift between the Eurasian and the North Atlantic tectonic plates that rise above sea level.

 Aerial view of the rift between tectonic plates at Þingvellir National Park.

-7. A Land of Fire & Ice
+7. Iceland is Known as the Land of Fire & Ice

 Once the snow starts falling and the feeling of Christmas is in the air, Icelanders like to engage in a holiday tradition called Jólabókaflóð.
 Translating to the “Christmas book flood,” Jólabókaflóð is a force of Nature.
-It is a time when publishing houses print new titles encouraging people to give and receive books.
+It is a time when publishing houses print new titles, encouraging people to give and receive books.
 This tradition symbolises Icelanders’ love of literature and is also one of the reasons why Iceland is one of the most literate countries in the world.

 The volcanic landscape of Iceland is best symbolised by its beaches covered in black sand.
 A combination of volcanic rocks, black sand, and blue water, Iceland’s black sand beaches look straight out of a dystopian novel.
 Reynisfjara may be the most famous, but it is not the only black sand beach in Iceland.
-If you’re exploring the extra-terrestrial landscape of Reynisfjara, keep an eye out for the monstrous waves that sneak up on you!
+If you’re exploring the extraterrestrial landscape of Reynisfjara, keep an eye out for the monstrous waves that sneak up on you!

 Translating to “butter over dry fish,” Harðfiskur is the most famous food in Iceland.
 This Icelandic snack is chewy, salty, and delicious.
 It originates in the Viking era when cod fish were hung along coastlines to be dried by the salty sea breeze.
 Harðfiskur is a testament to Icelanders’ love of simplicity.